BBC Radio 1: Online-only sister stations

 On 17 September 2020, the BBC announced that it would launch an online-only sister station for BBC Radio 1, called BBC Radio 1 Dance, which would primarily play all kinds of songs from the Dance genre.
 The station was launched on 9 October 2020 at 6 pm BST.

 A second online-only sister station, BBC Radio 1 Relax, was launched on 22 April 2021.
-The station plays a selection of relaxation and well-being focussed shows.
+The station played a selection of relaxation and well-being focused shows.
+The station closed on 24 July 2024, following the announcement that the BBC would be launching three new digital stations on BBC Sounds.

+In September 2024, the BBC launched 2 new online-only radio stations, one of them being BBC Radio 1 Anthems.